 Finding the right employer for you

-With an Apprenticeship you start working for an employer from day one.
-You will be supported by a training provider for the learning element of the programme.
-As an Apprentice you will develop your skills on the job with your employer as well as receive off the job learning through your training provider, this could be one day a week at college or a more flexible model with your training provider.
+As an Apprentice you will develop your skills on the job with your employer as well as receive off the job learning through your training provider.
+This could be one day a week at college or a more flexible model.

-One of the most effective ways of securing an employer for your Apprenticeship is through registration with the National Apprenticeship Service.
-This website is home to all Apprenticeship job vacancies in the area.
-This is a great way to search for positions in sectors that are of interest to you.
+One of the most effective ways of finding an employer is through the National Apprenticeship Service.
+Here you can search Apprenticeship vacancies in your area in sectors that are of interest to you.

-- Click ‘I’m looking for an Apprenticeship’ and ‘Register Now’
+- Click ‘I’m looking for an Apprenticeship’ and ‘Register Now’, then enter an easily remembered user name and password.

 - Complete all fields – when entering personal information use correct grammar including capitals and always check spelling